Getting ready to send out an email campaign on behalf of your nonprofit?

 And make sure to circulate that final email to your team before hitting send!
 While you’re at it, double check that all your links redirect to the proper place.
 You don’t want to be that person who needs to send the ‘oops’ email after a big mess-up (something yours truly has had to do!).

 6. Create a system for organizing your to-do’s.

 I’ve drawn out the plan this way, just so I could illustrate the process.
 But I’m more of a spreadsheet gal.
 Here’s how I might’ve actually organized my tasks:

 Use a system that works for youn.
 It can be paper, a digital drawing program like what I used here (Apple Paint, if you’re curious) or even your email calendar.
 As long as it helps you stay focused and on task!

-*Tip*: If you’re into apps and third-party software, you can also try project management tools like Asana.
+*Tip*: If you’re into apps and third-party software, you can also try project management tools like Trello or Asana.
 Asana lets you invite staff members to your team, so that you can assign them tasks & deadlines (but full disclosure, I don’t know the costs for that system).